Losang Jamcan: Career

 In December 1986 Losang Jamcan returned to his native Tibet, where he was the Secretary of the Communist Youth League of the autonomous region.
 From 1992 to 1995 he served as the Deputy Communist Party Chief and Commissioner of Nagqu Prefecture in northern Tibet.
 In June 1995 he was transferred to the Tibetan capital Lhasa to be its Deputy Party Chief.
 He was appointed acting mayor in September 1995, and became Mayor of Lhasa in May 1996.
 From 2001 to 2004 he was enrolled in the part-time postgraduate program of the Central Party School of the Chinese Communist Party, studying Marxist philosophy.

 In January 2003 Losang Jamcan was promoted to Vice Chairman of Tibet Autonomous Region, and Executive Vice Chairman in May 2010.
 On 29 January 2013 he was elected Chairman of Tibet by the Tibet Autonomous Regional People's Congress, succeeding Padma Choling, who became chairman of the standing committee of the congress.
 As the regional chairman he is subordinate to Chen Quanguo, the Communist Party Chief and top official of Tibet.
 On 15 January 2017, he was elected as the President of Tibet Autonomous Region People's Congress Standing Committee.

+On March 10, 2023, during the 14th National People's Congress, he was appointed Vice Chairman of the Standing Committee of the National People's Congress.

 Losang Jamcan has been a member of the 18th and 19th Central Committees of the Chinese Communist Party.